-House sitting my way through a winter in the UK, I’ve learned much about exploring Bradford-on-Avon.
+House sitting my way through a winter in the UK, I’ve learned much about the many things to do in Bradford on Avon.
 This quaint English village has become my temporary home for 32 days as I spend time walking the dog and exploring the area.
 It’s often confused with Bradford, a village located in the north of England, which is very famous for Indian food.
 In contrast, Bradford-on-Avon is a quaint, historic village in the southwest corner of England, very near the Cotswolds, and has only one Indian restaurant in town.

-Few travelers spend 32 days in this area, so here’s your complete guide to seeing Bradford-on-Avon in 32 hours.
+Few travelers spend 32 days in this area, so here’s your complete guide to things to do in Bradford on Avon in 32 hours.

 First, a really brief history lesson…